amritb/socketio-client-tool/README.md

 <img src="https://amritb.github.io/socketio-client-tool/screenshot.png" alt="Socket.io Client Tool"></img>

-You can put any valid socket.io server url on the UI and use this tool against it.
-Or you can use the dummy server from this repo.
-For that, follow these instructions:
+The [URL](http://amritb.github.io/socketio-client-tool/) should work in most cases.
+But if you want to run it locally, follow these instructions:

 #### Command Line